 We also learned about how you can use an “unripe” mango in your cooking and baking, as well as the ripe ones.
 The sweetness of the mango intensifies the riper it gets, but a hard mango is just as edible as a soft one.

-And sorbets are always a big favorite in our house.
+And my no churn mango sorbet is always a big favorite in our house.

 Alas, my mangos are all eaten.
 But, lucky for us, it’s mango season and we can find them at the grocery store – and typically on sale, too!